Giovanni Scarfì

-Giovanni Scarfi (Fano Superiore, near Messina, Sicily, November, 1852 – Messina, 1926) was an Italian sculptor.
+Giovanni Scarfi (Fano Superiore, near Messina, Kingdom of the Two Sicilies, November, 1852 – Messina, 1926) was an Italian sculptor.

 Biography

 In 1862, he completed his first studies at the orphanage at Messina; then worked at the local arts and craft school at the Instituto Cappellini.
 With a stipend from the city of Messina, he travels to Rome to study under Giulio Monteverde and Girolamo Masini, as well as at the Academy of St Luke and the Circolo Artistico.
 Many of his works are funerary monuments in the Camposanto of Messina, including a marble statue of the lawyer Francesco Sasia; Marble Statue of a child: portrait of Francesco Augusto Marangolo; marble statue of a praying angel that decorates the monument of cavalier Lovecchio; marble statue of a flying angel for the tomb of a child; a marble monument with statues of Signor Vollano and his wife; and the marble monument for Signor Garufi and his wife with the Angel of Love.